Newly discovered 'super-Earth' may be the 'most exciting exoplanet'

 More observations using the Hubble Space Telescope are underway and the researchers are already using everything they can to study the planet and its atmosphere.
 They want to confirm the existence of the planet's atmosphere and find out if it has molecular oxygen or water, and if it's similar to Earth.

-"What I truly find exciting is that we have a potentially habitable, rocky planet orbiting a nearby star that is currently very calm and stable and doesn't flare," Dittman said.
-"We're essentially running down the list of the thing we want in a habitable planet and checking the boxes."
+"What I truly find exciting is that we have a potentially habitable, rocky planet orbiting a nearby star that is currently very calm and stable and doesn't flare," Dittmann said.
+"We're essentially running down the list of the things we want in a habitable planet and checking the boxes."